mobify/workshop--adaptivejs-site-1x/README.md

 ##Workshop Pre-requisites

 To run this workshop, you need to have all the pre-requisites installed.
-Follow steps **1 A - F only** in the [Getting Started for an Existing Project](https://cloud.mobify.com/docs/adaptivejs/getting-started/existing-project/#/install-adaptivejs-sdk/) guide install everything correctly.
+Follow steps **1 A - F only** in the [Getting Started for an Existing Project](https://cloud.mobify.com/docs/adaptivejs/getting-started/existing-project/#/install-adaptivejs-sdk/) guide to install everything correctly.

 To install the workshop: